vmware-archive/clarity/BUILD.md

   sourcemaps and all clarity deliverables.
 Basically everything.
 Because of that, it is itself divided into several subfolders:
   * `assets/`: The sample app that contains demo components for development and testing.
-  * `clarity-angular/`: This will contain the clarity components compiled using ng-packagr.
+  * `clr-angular/`: This will contain the clarity components compiled using ng-packagr.
-  * `clarity-icons/`: This will contain the compiled js files and d.ts files from clarity icons.
+  * `clr-icons/`: This will contain the compiled js files and d.ts files from clarity icons.
-  * `clarity-ui/`: This will contain the compiled .css files and source .clarity.scss files for clarity-ui.
+  * `clr-ui/`: This will contain the compiled .css files and source .clarity.scss files for @clr/ui.
 * `tests/`: Contains the entry point to running karma tests.

 #### The process itself